 We welcome the opportunity to work with you on getting new products to market, especially if you are a Seattle-area producer who is just starting out.

 We're known for high standards in product quality and sustainability.
 Please take a look at our product standards.
 If your products are a good match, we'd like to know about them.
 We appreciate the opportunity to meet with you and see your new items, and we can help you find the best way to get your products to market.

 We review all potential products for quality, pricing and ingredients.
 All products must meet our product standards.
 Please check that your products comply before submitting them for review.
 Our list of minor ingredients is a useful reference that includes ingredients and processing agents that may or may not be acceptable to PCC.

 We give preference to products that are certified organic, locally produced, and/or Non-GMO Project Verified or are in process of being so.

-- All suppliers of products making non-GMO claims for soy, corn, canola, sugar (from sugar beets), cotton seed oil, Hawaiian papaya or zucchini/yellow crookneck squash are required to supply organic certification, Non-GMO Project verification or complete our sourcing affidavit ensuring these ingredients are non-GMO.
+- All suppliers of products making non-GMO claims for soy, corn, canola, sugar (from sugar beets), cotton seed oil, Hawaiian papaya or zucchini/yellow crookneck squash are required to supply organic certification or Non-GMO Project verification.

 - All suppliers of chocolate candy confections and baking cocoa are required to complete our agreement for ethically sourced cacao.
 PCC only carries products from vendors who provide assurance that child slave labor is prohibited and follow International Labor Organization (ILO) Fundamental Conventions on child slave labor.

 - All suppliers of coffee are required to complete our affidavit for ethically sourced coffee beans.
 PCC only carries certified organic and ethically sourced coffee products.